-individual faith, and feel themselves, at the same time, called to found a system.&#8221;
+individual faith, and feel themselves, at the same time, called to found a system."

-&#8220;But (say you) the difficulties are great.&#8221; Unity is cried up as the only means of strength against the rising billows. &#8220;It is a duty.
+"But (say you) the difficulties are great."
+Unity is cried up as the only means of strength against the rising billows.
+"It is a duty.
 You ought to think of the whole Church, and not merely of your own peculiar peace.
 If you do not, you cannot be blessed.
-Let us be unitedly one, for the good and strength of all.&#8221;
+Let us be unitedly one, for the good and strength of all."

 I answer to this, that, as the only means of strength, unity does not inspire me with unreserved confidence.
 I fear somewhat that, clothing itself withal with the character of the desire of unity, it is a want of faith with regard to the Head which seeks so strongly the support of the members.
 The conscience of our brethren has long felt the evil; but the importance in their eyes of those who shared in the same system themselves, but who had no strength from Christ the Head of His house, hindered them from separating from them.
 This subsists still in their minds.
 These brethren feared then to separate from the mass, because of the importance which their own want of faith lent those who formed it.
 They fear them in this same measure still; and that so much the more, as conscience and faith enfeeble themselves by hesitations, and delays and weaken themselves by the accrediting of things which they condemn.
-We know to what point influences so deleterious have led some brethren, otherwise respected by all. &#8220;Say ye not, A confederacy to all them to whom this people shall say, A confederacy; neither fear ye their fear, nor be afraid.
+We know to what point influences so deleterious have led some brethren, otherwise respected by all.
+"Say ye not, A confederacy to all them to whom this people shall say, A confederacy; neither fear ye their fear, nor be afraid.
 Sanctify the Lord of hosts himself; and let him be your fear, and let him be your dread.
-And he shall be for a sanctuary,&#8221; @Isaiah 8:12 - 14.
+And he shall be for a sanctuary," @Isaiah 8: 12-14.
 Such is what occurs to the spirit of the believer on hearing these cries for union made to those who are departing from under a burden to which they have so long bowed their back.

-But when they tell us, &#8220;You ought to be concerned about all your brethren, and not confine* yourselves to seeking your own peace, and your particular interests,&#8221; this has a hold on the conscience and heart, and we are engaged, before God, to weigh what this appeal demands of us.
+But when they tell us, "You ought to be concerned about all your brethren, and not confine yourselves to seeking your own peace, and your particular interests," this has a hold on the conscience and heart, and we are engaged, before God, to weigh what this appeal demands of us.

 What is the character, what is the force of this movement in the sight of God? what its claims on our spiritual judgment?
-As regards man, there is good&#8212;there is conscience.
+As regards man, there is good -- there is conscience.
 As regards God, His hand has shewn itself in the circumstances.
 To what point does His Spirit shew Himself in this movement itself?

-Dulness of conscience in these things does not induce me to
+Dullness of conscience in these things does not induce me to

 {85}